 If you need your agency's records after they’ve been transferred to QSA, you can recall them temporarily via our File Issue service.

-Alternatively, you can access them in the Public Search Room at QSA.
+Alternatively, you can access them in the Reading Room at QSA free of charge.

 File Issue is a fee-based service providing short term recall on a loans basis and is subject to QSA policies.

 Only nominated delegates from the responsible agency with file issue permissions in ArchivesGateway can search and access original records and digital copies through the File Issue service.

 Fees and charges are effective 1 July 2019.

 |Item / unit description||Unit cost|

 |Retrieval||$14.20 per record|